gufranalam226/login-page-using-node-and-mongodb/README.md

-# Netflix Clone
+# Login Page using Node.js and MongoDB

-This repository contains a simple Netflix clone built using HTML and CSS.
-The project mimics the basic layout and styling of the Netflix homepage.
+This repository contains a simple login page built using Node.js and MongoDB.
+It demonstrates a basic user authentication flow, including error handling and success notifications.

 ## Features

-- **Responsive Layout:** The design adjusts to different screen sizes.
+- **User Authentication:** Validates user credentials against a MongoDB database.

-- **CSS Styling:** Extensive use of CSS to replicate the Netflix look.
+- **Error and Success Pages:** Displays appropriate messages upon login attempt.

-- **HTML Structure:** Semantic HTML elements used for structuring the page.
+- **Minimal Setup:** Simple and easy-to-understand codebase.